-The end of the year always brings us to self-examination or introspection which leads to everyone’s most favorite personal tradition – the New Year’s Resolution.
+The end of the year always brings us to self-examination or introspection which leads to everyone’s most favorite personal tradition – the New Year’s Resolution which is basically how we, humans identify things within ourselves that needs to change for the better.
 An old cliche that currently don’t mean diddly-squat these days because if you’re most people, you might lack one crucial element in this process – a follow-through!

 But Filipinos might have an advantage when it comes to achieving resolutions to Change For The Better!
 Dr. Mina Ramirez, President of the Asian Social Institute, tells us last week during a special forum for the Change For The Better Campaign organized by Alaska Milk Corporation’s Krem-Top at Romulo’s Cafe in Makati City.

 Sociologist Dr. Ramirez through her study “The Filipino Worldview and Values” identified five core values that defines the Filipino as a people based on their basic common aspirations.
 These values make Filipinos stand out from the rest of the world and are absolutely vital for nation-building.

 Here are the 5 Core Filipino Values Needed To Change For The Better: